Mark Bingham: September 11, 2001

 On the morning of September 11, Bingham overslept and nearly missed his flight, on his way to San Francisco to be an usher in his fraternity brother Joseph Salama's wedding.
 He arrived at Terminal A at Newark International Airport at 7:40 am, ran to Gate 17, and was the last passenger to board United Airlines Flight 93, taking seat 4D, next to passenger Tom Burnett.

-United Airlines Flight 93 was scheduled to depart at 8:00 am, but the plane did not depart until 42 minutes later due to runway traffic delays.
+Flight 93 was scheduled to depart at 8:00 am, but the plane did not depart until 42 minutes later due to runway traffic delays.
 Four minutes later, American Airlines Flight 11 crashed into the World Trade Center's North Tower.
 At 9:03 am, as United Airlines Flight 175 crashed into the South Tower, Flight 93 climbed to cruising altitude, heading west over New Jersey and into Pennsylvania.
 At 9:25 am, Flight 93 was above eastern Ohio, and pilots Jason Dahl and LeRoy Homer received an alert, "Beware of cockpit intrusion," on the cockpit computer device ACARS (Aircraft Communications and Reporting System).
 Three minutes later, Cleveland controllers could hear screams over the cockpit's open microphone.
 Moments later, the hijackers, led by the Lebanese Ziad Jarrah, took over the plane's controls and told passengers, "Keep remaining sitting.
 We have a bomb on board".
 Bingham and the other passengers were herded into the back of the plane.
 Within six minutes, the plane changed course and headed for Washington, D.C.
 Several of the passengers made phone calls to loved ones, who informed them about the two planes that had crashed into the World Trade Center.